Escort group

-An Escort Group consisted of several small warships organized and trained to operate together protecting trade convoys.
-Escort groups were a World War II tactical innovation in anti-submarine warfare by the Royal Navy to combat the threat of the Kriegsmarines "wolfpack" tactics.
+During World War II, an escort group consisted of several small warships organized and trained to operate together protecting trade convoys.
+Escort groups were a tactical innovation in anti-submarine warfare by the Royal Navy to combat the threat of the Kriegsmarines "wolfpack" tactics.
 Early escort groups often contained destroyers, sloops, naval trawlers and, later, corvettes of differing specifications lacking the ability to maneuver together as a flotilla of similar warships, but rigorously trained in anti-submarine tactics to use teamwork emphasizing the unique sensors, weapons, speed, and turning radius of each ship.
-The development of these 'escort groups' proved an effective means of defending shipping convoys through the Battle of the Atlantic.
+The development of these "escort groups" proved an effective means of defending shipping convoys through the Battle of the Atlantic.

 was one of the oldest destroyers in the Royal Navy when assigned convoy protection duty for the Western Approaches Command.